GAE074/DisposableTheme/docs/README.md

 * Added decoded days to flight card (at Flight page) and Flight details page (along with start-end days if supplied)
 * Fixed some minor bugs reported by users

-Developer Note:
+*Developer Note:*
-If you are getting "unable to locate mix file" errors in your Laravel Log, please change all occurances of public_mix to public_asset in your app.blade.php.
+If you are getting "unable to locate mix file" errors in your Laravel Log, please change all occurances of *public_mix* to *public_asset* in your app.blade.php
 Same solution may be applied to admin/app.blade.php file too.

 ---